yegor256/blog/_drafts/_syncem.md

 tags: ruby
 description: |
-  When you need your Ruby object to be thread-safe, you may simply decorate it with SyncEm decorator without re-writing a single line of code.
+  When you need your Ruby object to be thread-safe, you may simply decorate it with a SyncEm decorator without re-writing a single line of code.
 keywords:
   - ruby threads